-Michael Devitt makes some empiricist points about necessity in science and elsewhere.
-He accepts that science discovered that water is H2 O; though it didn’t discover “that it necessarily is” H2 0.
+The Australian philosopher Michael Devitt (1938-) makes an empiricist point about necessity in science.
+He accepts that scientists discovered that water is H₂O.
+However, scientists didn’t also discover “that [water] necessarily is H₂O”.
 In other words, “necessity is not an empirical discovery”.
-Or, in yet other words, “we do not simply observe the necessity of water being H2 O”.
+Or, in yet other words, “we do not simply observe the necessity of water being H₂O”.

-What would such an observation be like - even in principle?
-Where does this necessity or essentiality come from?
-What does it add?
-Semantically, what does it mean to say that “water is necessarily or essentially H2 O”?
+Indeed what would such an observation of necessity be like even if conceivable?
+Where does this necessity come from?
+What does it add to the scientific or any picture?
+And, semantically, what does it mean to claim that “water is necessarily H₂O”?

 “has no more faith in attempted explanations [of the a priori] in terms of analyticity than I have and gives an excellent critique of their failings”.

-What does BonJour mean by “rational insight”?
+So what does BonJour mean by “rational insight”?

 In terms of a priori justification, rational insight